oneclickvirt/ecs/README_EN.md

 More architectures please test by yourself

-Compilation support: Linux, Windows, FreeBSD, OpenBSD
+Compilation support: Linux, Windows

 Tested on: Linux, Windows

 More systems to be tested

-Systems to be supported (hardware testing bugs not yet fixed): MacOS、FreeBSD
+Systems to be supported (hardware testing bugs not yet fixed): MacOS、FreeBSD、OpenBSD

 ## Features